-- If no structural and/or alignment improvements are required and there are no grade-height restrictions, then FDR (in-place or cold central plant) is appropriate provided that: - + There is sufficient material to recycle effectively (i.e., 0.65 to 1 ft [≈200 to 300 mm]) and to meet the design requirements.
+- If no structural and/or alignment improvements are required and there are no grade-height restrictions, then FDR (in-place or cold central plant) is appropriate provided that: - + There is sufficient material to recycle effectively (i.e., 0.65 to 1 ft) and meet the design requirements.
 A minimum of 0.1 ft (30 mm) of unbound material should be included in the selected recycle depth to ensure that there are sufficient fines for an optimal gradation and for cooling the recycler milling teeth.